Sex Education season 3: New cast and release date revealedJul 19 | 6 min read

-The Crown season 5: What will happen?
-Who are the new actors taking over the roles?
+The Crown season 5: Who are the new cast?
+When is it released?
 All you need to know about Netflix’s royal drama

 Actress Imelda Staunton, left, and Queen Elizabeth II in 1992, right

-Season 4 of The Crown, Netflix's drama about the reign of Queen Elizabeth II, has arrived on the streaming service, taking us through the 1980s and introducing us to two personalities who made a significant impact on the decade - Lady Diana Spencer and Margaret Thatcher.
+Season 4 of The Crown, Netflix's drama about the reign of Queen Elizabeth II, arrived on the streaming service in 2020, taking us through the 1980s and introducing us to two personalities who made a significant impact on the decade - Lady Diana Spencer and Margaret Thatcher.

 How many seasons of The Crown will there be?